NASA’s latest moon mission is the dawn of a new space age

 “Apollo was a political act in the context of the Cold War to demonstrate US national power to the world.
 It was explicitly a race with the Soviet Union to be first to the moon.
 Once we were first to the moon, the reason for continuing went away,” explains John Logsdon, the founder of the Space Policy Institute at George Washington University.
 “Artemis is intended as the first program in a long-term program of human exploration.”

 Of course, all of this hinges on the Artemis I mission running smoothly.
 NASA still needs to evaluate how well SLS and Orion work together during liftoff.
 The space agency also needs to study how well Orion survives its descent through the atmosphere, which we won’t know for quite some time.
-If all goes well, the Orion capsule, along with its motley payload of science experiments and galactic tchotchkes, will return to Earth and splash down in the Pacific Ocean on October 10.
+If all goes well, the Orion capsule, along with its motley payload of science experiments and galactic tchotchkes, will return to Earth and splash down in the Pacific Ocean more than a month from now.

+Update, August 29, 2022, 1:29 pm ET: This story was originally published on August 27.
+It has been updated to note that NASA has delayed the Artemis 1 launch.
+It has also been updated to include more information about NASA’s Callisto payload.